Fix Pain After Back Surgery

 Pain: Acute vs. Chronic

 Broken bones are an example of acute pain Acute and chronic pain have important differences that can give physicians important clues for diagnosing and treating pain.
 And the types of pain are different, in some cases acute pain can develop into chronic pain.
 Acute Pain By definition it is temporary, and it may occur suddenly usually associated with an injury or illness.
+However with time it can heal with recovery from injury or illness.
 Acute pain serves as the body’s alarm system to prevent further trauma.
-Like a strained muscle, resting the muscle prevents further injury, giving the muscle time to heal.
-Generally the source of pain is clear, and if the…
+Like a strained muscle, resting the muscle prevents further injury, giving the muscle time…

 Read More